shanmugapriyal03/sysarch-acs/docs/pfdi/README.md

 ## Release details
- - Code Quality: Alpha 0
+ - Code Quality: BET
- - The tests are written for alpha version of the PFDI Specification.
+ - The tests are written for BET0 version of the PFDI Specification.

 ## Downloading PFDI ACS